anyuanay/GettingCleaningDataProject/CodeBook.md

----
-title: "Code Book for the Course Project of Gatting and Cleaning Data"
+# Code Book for the Course Project of Gatting and Cleaning Data
----

 ## 1. The following is a list of terms explaining the meaning of the signals in the feature variables: